bleonardb3/ML_POT_9-6/Lab-1/README.md

 1. Data exploration using Pixiedust
 1. Prepare data for training and evaluation.
 1. Create, train, and evaluate a XGBoost model.
-1. Visualize a decision trees used by the model.
 1. Visualize the importance of features that were used to train the model.
 1. Use cross validation to select optimal model hyperparameters based on a parameter grid
 1. Persist best model in Watson Machine Learning repository using Python client library.